Source-robotics/PAROL-docs/docs/page3_2.md

 Commander software can be located in [Github](https://github.com/PCrnjak/PAROL-commander-software) repository. <br />
 Install instructions are located there.

+Using requirements.txt <br />
+CD into commander software folder <br />
+pip install -r requirements.txt <br />

 [Windows](https://github.com/PCrnjak/PAROL-commander-software/blob/main/Windows_install.md)

 [Linux](https://github.com/PCrnjak/PAROL-commander-software/blob/main/Linux_install.md)

+## Uploading PAROL6 control board code

+This code is not the testing code.
+This code will be able to communicate with commander software.
+You will need to have working commander software to use this code or build your own API.

+Upload the following code [Link](https://github.com/PCrnjak/PAROL6-Desktop-robot-arm/tree/main/PAROL6%20control%20board%20main%20software)

+!!!
+Note annotate "If using SSG48 gripper"

+    **In the main.cpp file change j5_homing_offset to be equal to 8035** <br />

 ## PAROL6 control board